opentok/opentok-unity-sample-windows/UnityProject/OpenTok/README.md

 Unity OpenTok Sample
 ================================

-This sample will show a couple of 3d planes on which the video stream of the participants of a Session will be rendered.
+This sample will show a couple of 3d planes on which the video stream of the participants in a Session will be rendered.

 How to Run the sample
 -------------------------

-For the sake of simplicity, this sample has already OpenTok Windows SDK v2.12.0 in the `DLL/` folder.
-However you might want to update them to the latest version of it.
+For the sake of simplicity, this sample already has OpenTok Windows SDK v2.12.0 in the `DLL/` folder.
+However, you might want to update the SDK to the latest version of it.
 Please check [OpenTok at NuGet gallery](https://www.nuget.org/packages/OpenTok.Client/).

-In the `Assets` Folder you will also find a version of [NativePlugin](../../NativePlugin/RenderPlugin) already built into a DLL, so you can open this project, fill the typical `API_KEY`, `TOKEN` and `SESSION_ID` data and run the project.
+In the `Assets` Folder, you will also find a version of [NativePlugin](../../NativePlugin/RenderPlugin) already built into a DLL so you can open this project, fill the typical `API_KEY`, `TOKEN`, and `SESSION_ID` data and run the project.

-Code explanation
+Exploring the Code
 -----------------------

 The core of this sample lives in `Assets/Script` folder, there you will find: